finnsterfran/The_Written_Tapestry/README.md

 ## Acknowledgement
 * My mentor Excellence Illesanmi for his guidance from project start to finish line.
 * Tutors (Kevin, Igor) from Code Institute who pointed me in the right direction so I could figure out for myself what I was doing wrong in my codes.
+* Slack community peer-review for pointing out bugs for me to fix.

 <hr>